 Keep user instructions and diagrams in a dry and easily accessible place for ease of reference for workers.

 Keep records of all inspections and maintenance checks for the period of time required by your local regulations; you may be required to present these to demonstrate compliance.

 All electrical systems should be designed for ultimate safety in wet environments to prevent electric shocks.

 Regular electrical inspection programs should be implemented and carried out on relevant equipment in the work environment by a qualified electrician.

 4.3 Personal Hygiene

-Personal hygiene is another important factor in health protection as it reduces the worker’s contact with RCS.
+Personal hygiene is an important factor in health protection as is environmental hygiene.
+With good cleaning practices the workers contact with RCS can be reduced.

 DESIGNATED WORK CLOTHES

 Workers should wear only designated work clothes, including footwear and socks.
 Workers should leave their work clothes and shoes in the workplace and never remove them from the workplace.
 Employers should provide explanations on the importance of separating work clothes from clean clothes.